 2. An individual for whom you furnish over half of the support for the year.
-In making this calculation, the amount you contribute toward the individual's support must be compared with the amounts received for support of the individual from all other sources, including any amounts supplied by the individual and the individual's earnings from employment and other income.
+In making this calculation, the amount you contribute toward the individual's support must be compared with the amounts received for support of the individual from all other sources, including any amounts supplied by earnings from employment and other income.